nikerla/vc-content/pages/glossary/saas-ecommerce.md

             <img alt="SAAS ecommerce examples - BigCommerce" src="assets/images/big-commerce-screen.jpg" />
         </div>
         <div class="col __col-70 text" style="margin-top: 0; padding-left: 20px;">
            A big player in the SaaS ecommerce field and the one that has proven its reliability over a big period of time.
 This particular platform is unique for its knowledge base and a wide variety of hot-to videos that will guide you in those vast ecommerce labyrinths.
 Besides that, you can enjoy having 24/7 customer support base that can accommodate any of the question you might have about the platform.
-Also, just like other big SaaS solution, BigCommerce offers a wide range of applications and plug ins for you to use that will help you customize your website.
+Also, just like other big SaaS solution, <a href="https://www.bigcommerce.com/" rel="nofollow">BigCommerce</a> offers a wide range of applications and plug ins for you to use that will help you customize your website.
 Therefore, if you are absolutely new to the field of ecommerce and not good at using cutting edge technology, but you still want to have the level of customizability an open source solution would offer to you, you might want to consider BigCommerce as your go to solution for building your online store.
              </div>
         </div>
     <h2>Virto Commerce eCommerce SAAS Platform</h2>